maroomartin/portfolio/manual.md

 - Emergency recovery basics and desert safety tips
 - Sustainable practices for protecting fragile desert ecosystems

 This guide prioritizes real-world experience, clear visuals, and actionable steps.
-It’s meant to be practical, not theoretical—because when you're ten miles down a washboard trail, theory won’t dig your tires out of the sand.
+It’s meant to be practical, not theoretical, because when you're ten miles down a washboard trail, theory won’t dig your tires out of the sand.

 > ### **Before You Begin: Who This Manual Is For**
 > - New Jeep Gladiator owners eager to explore off-road adventures